CSU-ECE-Outreach/Outreach-Workshop-Documentation/docs/masks.rst

 1x 9V Battery

+.. figure :: images-masquerade/materials.jpg
+        :alt: Materials for Masquerade Workshop
+        :align: center

+        Pictures of Materials Needed

 Code
 -------------------
 To make cool sequences, we will first begin with some starter code to copy in

 Make sure you install Adafruit_NeoPixel before writing your code

+.. figure :: images-masquerade/adafruit-neopixel.png
+        :alt: Installing Adafruit Neopixel Library
+        :align: center

+        Click on the Library Manager and search for Adafruit Neopixel to install it

+Then paste in the following code:

 .. code-block:: cpp